IRS mileage tax deduction 2008

 The charity deduction @ $0.14 could be an issue if you did it on a regular basis but again

 you have to do the math.
-This can be a make it or break it deduction and If you are self-employed and just starting out in business for yourself you have to think about this right
+This can be a make it or break it deduction and If you are self-employed and just starting out in business for yourself you have to think about this right away so that your records will be accurate.

 The mileage deduction amounts change every year so be sure to look it up before you start every new year just to know where you will stand deduction wise.